thinkcompany/think_dev-standards/development-standards/performance.md

 Web browsers stop processing a web page while they are downloading, parsing and executing external JavaScript files.
 This behavior — called "blocking" — can be avoided by loading the JavaScript at the bottom of the page, just before the closing HTML element.

 This method also ensures that scripts do not attempt to manipulate DOM elements before they have loaded.

+### Load Dynamic Content Asynchronously
+Many sites with dynamic displays contain content that is not initially visible and may not be shown to some devices (like mobile phones).
+When it makes sense, this content should be loaded asynchronously via AJAX – either after the page has loaded or when it is needed.
+This helps keep the size of the HTML document small.

+### Make Requests Cacheable
+Ensure that HTTP requests loaded via JavaScript are subject to the same web caching rules as full web pages.
+For instance, if a standard document is cached for 15 minutes, then all JavaScript requests on that page should also be cached for 15 minutes.

+### Use GET
+Using GET instead of POST saves a small amount of bandwidth by sending one packet instead of two.

 ## HTML